Vianpyro/minecraft_datapacks_generator/README.md

 * The author is me, [Vianpyro](https://github.com/Vianpyro).
 * The pack_meta is the informations I'll set in the *pack.mcmeta* file, this file is very important; it allows [Minecraft](https://www.minecraft.net/download) to read your datapack.
 * As you can see I use 2 *reserved* names: ***main*** - containing the functions I want to repeat every [Minecraft](https://www.minecraft.net/download) tick - and ***load*** - once when the datapack is reloaded.
-* Then I write whatever I want to be in my datapack ; one advancement, 5 functions and a predicate.
+* Then I write whatever I want to be in my datapack ; one advancement, 4 functions and a predicate.
 * I know that the new version of my datapack is better than the older so I want to replace it without being asked when I run the program.
-* I also add another function after the initialisation of my datapack because I want to be able to change it whenever I want without having to search for it in the big block of code above.
+* I also add another function - **main** - after the initialisation of my datapack because I want to be able to change it whenever I want without having to search for it in the big block of code above.
 * Once I'm sure I don't have anything to add to my datapack I compile it.
 * At last, when the datapack is successfuly generated I just paste it into my [Minecraft](https://www.minecraft.net/download) world to enjoy the features I added.